 Header Bidding Stats Infographic Video

-Optimizing header bidding revenue requires dedication to data analysis, multiple header bidding integrations, and fine-tuning connections to multiple demand sources.
+Optimizing ad revenue through header bidding requires dedication to data analysis, multiple header bidding integrations, and fine-tuning connections to multiple demand partners.
 Doing header bidding is one thing, but doing it well is a trickier proposition.

 What is Header Bidding?

-Header bidding is a technique used by some publishers as an additional way to bring in revenue that they might not otherwise be able to access.
-It came out of frustration with structures imposed by ad servers that make it so that programmatic demand can't be accessed all at once.
-This means publishers were leaving money on the table when awarding ad placements to bidding sources.
+Header bidding is a technique used by some publishers to bring in ad revenue that they might not otherwise be able to access.
+It was created in part due to frustration with structures imposed by ad servers, which made it so that programmatic demand couldn't be accessed all at once - in other words, waterfall bidding.
+This meant publishers were leaving money on the table when awarding ad placements to bidding sources.

-The traditional approach to programmatic demand involves a process in which individual sources are accessed one after the other.
-So, the bidding process looks like this:
+Waterfall is a traditional approach to programmatic demand bidding, where individual sources are accessed one after the other.
+So, in other words, the bidding process looks like this:

 A waterfall approach is problematic because it favors the first bid received.
 If a bidder comes in early in the waterfall auction, other bidders are never asked for bids.
 Meaning if Source A offers a $5 bid but Source B was going to bid $7, that missed opportunity for the highest bid translates to missed revenue for the publisher.